Anwarvic/anwarvic.github.io/README.md

     comments: # Whether or not the post will have comments. (default: true)
     ---
     ```
-- Add the content of the post using Markdown.
+- Add the content of the post using Markdown after the Front Matter.

 ---
 # Features